 • From Latin pat(i)

-• par: the same as pear (e.g. parent, primipara, fissiparous)
+• par: to come forth, be visible; submit, obey (e.g. parent, primipara, fissiparous)

-• part: to divide, separate; to produce, procure (e.g. subpart, partial, impartial, counterpart, apart, particle, impart, partake, parturient)
+• part: to divide, separate; to produce, procure; a part, piece, a share, a division (e.g. subpart, partial, impartial, counterpart, apart, depart, impart, compart, partake, particle, participate, parturient)

 • patr: chief or head of a family, father, man (e.g. patriarch, patriot)